Research Experiences for Undergraduates (REU)

 Spend 8 weeks conducting research at one of the top universities in the world.
 The National University of Singapore (NUS) is internationally respected for its high-quality research in science, technology and the humanities — and, increasingly, at the interfaces between these areas.

 You may choose to only do research during the summer study program at POSTECH or you may do research and participate in the POSTECH English Only Dormitory Program (PENDP).
 This program can be extended through fall semester.

-You will spend 4 or 8 weeks during May and/or June/July taking language and culture classes and performing research in UPCo labs under the technical guidance and supervision of skilled professors with a good command of the English language.
+You will spend 8 weeks from mid-May to mid-July taking language and culture classes and performing research in UPCo labs under the technical guidance and supervision of skilled professors with a good command of the English language.

 Laboratory Research starts on the second day of the program and is held six hours daily Monday thru Friday.
 Language and Culture classes are held 1 day per week for 2 hours and there are some field trips during the program.